“Bridge to Nowhere” Leads to Emergency Room

 Aside from all the teasing and grief we gave him for his uncharacteristically clumsy move, I gotta give him credit for that painful hike.
 BEAST.
 Detour to Urgent Care on the way home for some X-rays (yep, it’s broken!) and a temporary splint until the swelling goes down.
 No hiking anytime soon for you!

 So it turns out that the Bridge to Nowhere leads to Urgent Care for this family.
 Minus the whole broken ankle thing, it was an INCREDIBLE hike!
 We can’t wait to go again.
 Late November was the best time of the year to go too, because the weather wasn’t too hot and the trees were dark orange and yellow and made the trail beautifully colored.
 It was challenging and pretty and fun.
 We also made these delicious Pumpkin Butterscotch Granola Bars to take with us that I will share the recipe for tomorrow :)

 Time to enjoy my last day home before heading back to school tomorrow.

-Posted on November 25, 2012, in Fitness, Healthy Habits, Real Life Stuff and tagged bridge to nowhere, broken ankle, clumsy, crutches, fitness, health, hiking, Injury.
+Posted on November 25, 2012, in Fitness, Healthy Lifestyle, Life Updates and tagged bridge to nowhere, broken ankle, clumsy, crutches, fitness, health, hiking, Injury.
 Bookmark the permalink.
 8 Comments.